gale13/GEM/README.md

-# Generate the topology of the networked energy system
+# Generate the topology

   network/gennet.py
+## Parameters

+N //The number of nodes

+p //The probability of connecting any two nodes

 # Acknowledgements
 This project uses some of the source code from the following repositories: